openutm/deployment/system-architecture-env-file-documentation.md

 ## Spotlight Environment File
 Use the [template](env.examples/.spotlight.env.example) to fill in your values.
-- `APP_SECRET`: This is a secret key used by the Spotlight application for cryptographic signing.
-It is crucial for the security of your application and should be kept confidential.
-Never expose this key in your source code or version control.

 - `SECRET`: The `SECRET` variable is required by the express-openid-connect library to sign and verify session cookies and tokens.
 It should be a long, random, and secure string to ensure the integrity and confidentiality of authentication sessions.
 Never share this secret publicly or commit it to version control.
 For production environments, generate a strong secret and store it securely, such as in environment variables or a secrets manager.
 - `PASSPORT_URL`: This is the URL for the Passport service.
 It should be set to `https://passport.$DOMAIN_NAME`, where `$DOMAIN_NAME` is your domain name.
 - `BLENDER_BASE_URL`: This is the base URL for the Blender service.
 It should be set to `http://blender:8000`.